osman-95/MEng_Project/Project_tasks/Mobilenet/ReadMe.md

 ```

-The **Content file** contains tensorflow API will all necessary folder, packages and codes required for the implementation of various models such as mobilenet v1 and v2, fast rcnn  model, inception v2 and v3,etc. A breif overview on the necessary files it contains is shown below:
+The **Mobilenet file** contains tensorflow API will all necessary folder, packages and codes required for the implementation of various models such as mobilenet v1 and v2, fast rcnn  model, inception v2 and v3,etc. A breif overview on the necessary files it contains is shown below:
 - It contains the image folder required for training and evaluation
 - Weights required to initiate the training
 - Scripts and instructions on annotating images